Localizable invariants of combinatorial manifolds and Euler characteristic: Abstract

 \section{Abstract}

-If a real value invariant of closed combinatorial manifolds admits a local formula that depends only on the $\mathbf{f}$-vector of the link of each vertex, then the invariant must be proportional to the Euler characteristic.
+It is shown that if a real value PL-invariant of closed combinatorial manifolds admits a local formula that depends only on the $\mathbf{f}$-vector of the link of each vertex, then the invariant must be a constant times the Euler characteristic.